Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Experiments

 \subsubsection{Baselines}

-We introduce the neural PDE solvers performed on 1D convection-diffusion equations, including: \romannumeral1). \textbf{PINO}~\cite{li2021physics}: An unsupervised neural operator.
+We introduce the neural PDE solvers performed on 1D convection-diffusion equations, including: \romannumeral1). \textbf{PINO}~\cite{li2021physics}: an unsupervised neural operator.
 To evaluate the performance of PINO with varying step sizes, we divide the time interval into 10/20/100 uniform frames, denoted as PINO-10/20/100, respectively.
-The loss function is constructed through the pseudo-spectral method due to the periodical boundary condition; thus, the boundary conditions can be naturally satisfied. \romannumeral2). \textbf{PI-DeepONet}~\cite{wang2021learning}: an unsupervised neural operator based on PINN loss and DeepONets, which utilize the residual of PDE to construct the loss function. \romannumeral3). \textbf{MCNP Solver}, we divide the time interval into 10/20 uniform frames, which are denoted as MCNP-10/20, respectively.
+The loss function is constructed through the pseudo-spectral method due to the periodic boundary condition; thus, the boundary conditions can be naturally satisfied. \romannumeral2). \textbf{PI-DeepONet}~\cite{wang2021learning}: an unsupervised neural operator based on PINN loss and DeepONet, which utilizes the residual of PDE to construct the loss function. {\romannumeral3). \textbf{PI-DeepONet-M}~\cite{wang2022improved}: a modified version of PI-DeepONet, which utilizes an adaptive re-weighting scheme to balance training samples and loss functions.} \romannumeral4). \textbf{MCNP Solver}, we divide the time interval into 10/20 uniform frames, which are denoted as MCNP-10/20, respectively.